Skip to Content

 Associated Press

-In the Portland, Oregon, suburb of Gresham, Sherri Thompson, 52, was waiting in her car with her 14-year-old chihuahua Kiwani for a cooling center to open late Friday morning.
-Thompson has lived in her car for three years and can only run its air conditioning for about 20 minutes at a time as it causes the engine to overheat.
+In Gresham, Oregon, a Portland suburb that also tied a previous record, of 98 (36.6 C), Sherri Thompson, 52, was waiting in her car with her 14-year-old chihuahua Kiwani for a cooling center to open in the late morning.

-“I have anxiety and panic attacks and I get worried.
+“I have anxiety and panic attacks, and I get worried.
 I don’t want to have another heat stroke, and everything just triggers my anxiety a lot,” she said.

 “They may not be getting on the ice themselves, but enjoying the cool,” Sunde said.
 “We’re the only sheet of ice within about an hour’s drive.”